 Get local help and support with teaching computing, whether you’re a primary school teacher, a secondary school teacher, new to computing or an expert.

-The DfE has identified a number of ‘opportunity areas’ where there is an opportunity to create more computing support for teachers in deprived areas.
-A new CAS project working with the Microbit Foundat...
+The DfE has identified a number of ‘opportunity areas’, areas where there is an opportunity to create more computing support for teachers in deprived areas.
+This project aims to create a programme of s...

 Register to join Computing At School, contribute to the forums and access teaching resources